SDN security: A reseller 101 for protection in a virtual world

-That’s the view of Gary Gardiner, Fortinet ANZ director of engineering and services, who says as small and medium sized businesses move to cloud and larger businesses invest in their own virtualised, consolidated data centres or move to cloud, resellers need to ramp up their virtualisation expertise – or focus on simply selling keyboards and screens.
+That’s the view of Gary Gardiner, Fortinet ANZ director of engineering and services, who says as small and medium sized businesses move to cloud and larger businesses invest in their own virtualised, consolidated data centers or move to cloud, resellers need to ramp up their virtualisation expertise – or focus on simply selling keyboards and screens.

 For resellers who take the virtualisation route, the opportunities are huge – and lucrative.

-“Today’s data centres, networks and applications move the bulk of their data east-west,” Gardiner says.
+“Today’s data centers, networks and applications move the bulk of their data east-west,” Gardiner says.
 “This means the data flows amongst virtual machines, as opposed to in and out of the network – north-south – itself.

 “But since virtual machines can reside anywhere on the network, traditional security cannot keep pace with the data flows,” Gardiner says.

 “Security vendors, ourselves included, are faced with the challenge: how can we secure data and the network in a virtual environment?”